izabelcavassim/WorkshopQCBio_trial/README.md

 # Outline
 Expected outcomes
-1. Today you will learn how to align your reads to a genome
+1. Today you will learn how to align your sequencing reads to a genome reference
+2.

 Mapping and SNP calling exercise